mvle/eurosys2021_PEF_OpenPOWER/experiments.md

 - runcpu --config=<config file name> --reportable intspeed

-## OPTIONAL STEPS:
+## OPTIONAL:
-NOTE: see fed32-enc-svm.swiotlb256.22GB.xml for example of KVM VM spec
+To use your own SVM image, see fed32-enc-svm.swiotlb256.22GB.xml for example of KVM VM specification to use.